codingvc/codingvc/_posts/2015-05-13-valuing-employee-options.markdown

 So why work at a startup?

 - The culture at a good startup is often way better that at a big company: there's less bureaucracy, more fun, more intimate relationships, and a great sense of shared purpose.
-- If you like autonomy, startups are way better than big co's.
+- If you like autonomy, startups are way better than big companies.
 - If you want to find out what you're able to do by being challenged outside of your comfort zone, then startups are great.
-If you want to be valued for what you can already do well and don't want to leave your comfort zone, then big companies are great.
+If you want to be valued for what you've already proven you can do well and don't want to leave your comfort zone, then big companies are great.
 - If you want to feel like you have a huge impact on your company and your company's customers, startups are great.
-If you like security and stability and the change to impact a lot of customers a tiny bit, then big companies are great.
+If you like security and stability and the chance to impact a lot of customers a little bit, then big companies are great.

 There's no right or wrong answer here, and I hope this post makes the financial side a little bit less of a mystery.